KevinOnThis/Practice-Code/README.md

 Practice-Code
 =============
-Practicing how to use GitHub to sync and publish our codes online.
+First time practicing how to use GitHub to sync and publish our codes online.
+11/13/2014